MobilityDB/MobilityDB-AWS/README.md

 ```

-You can run more workers in order to scale the citus cluster by running:
+You can run more workers in order to scale the Citus cluster by running:

 ```bash
 docker-compose -p mobilitydb-aws scale worker=5